A Global problem

 I can do about

 We need a structural and sustainable effort to help reverse the process that we are currently in.
 We need to do this together!
 A growing community of individual contributors and companies will help to solve this problem.

 We like to keep it simple.
-That’s why we focus on CO2 footprint compensation via subscriptions packages, but we also offer the possibility to do a one-time contribution.
+That’s why we focus on regreening the planet via subscriptions packages, but we also offer the possibility to do a one-time contribution.

 The subscriptions form the basis of Regreener, as they give us the most secure outlook and certainty to do what we want to do: regreen the world.
-It’s also essential that Regreener can grow, so that we can reach more people and companies, thereby offsetting more CO2.
+It’s also essential that Regreener grows, so that we can reach more people and companies, thereby achieving even more impact.

 How does Regreener work?